X

 Investing in Real Estate Now

-Is real estate a good investment today?
-Following record price run-ups, a recession and recovery, would-be investors may be wary.
+Following a record price run-up, then a housing market crash with a long recovery, followed up by pandemic-market distortions, would-be investors may be wary.
 But real estate has a long history of solid, reliable gains.

 • Buying and renting out houses